ansys/pyfluent/doc/source/user_guide/meshing_workflow/meshing_workflows.rst

 Classic meshing workflow
 ========================
-Classic meshing workflow interface that appear in journals.
+Provides sample usage of ``watertight`` and ``fault-tolerant`` meshing by using the classic meshing workflow interface that appear in journals.

 Watertight geometry meshing workflow
 ------------------------------------